The cost of conflict in the workplace

 The agreement is not legally binding; its success relies on the goodwill of the clients.
 It is confidential and will only be shared with others with the clients’ consent.

-We contact each client 12 weeks later to offer further support as necessary, 3 months and 6 months by email.
+We contact each client 1 month later by phone to offer further support as necessary, 3 months and 6 months by email.

 What does it cost?